-Students who feel that they have been treated unfairly or outside of normal programmatic/departmental policies, may file a grievance with the Graduate School in accordance with grievance procedures outlined in the Student Handbook and posted online http://www.ucdenver.edu/academics/colleges/GraduateSchool/Documents/pdf/AppealsProcess.pdf deviations from stated grading procedures (excluding individual grade challenges); unfair treatment and related issues.
-Policies and procedures governing the filing of an academic grievance are available in the Graduate School and online at http://www.ucdenver.edu/academics/colleges/GraduateSchool/Documents/pdf/AppealsProcess.pdf
+Students who feel that they have been treated unfairly or outside of normal programmatic/departmental policies, may file a grievance with the Graduate School in accordance with grievance procedures outlined in the Student Handbook and posted online https://www1.ucdenver.edu/docs/librariesprovider138/denver-anschutz-graduate-school/resources/academic-grievance.pdf?sfvrsn=a81c22b9 2

 The designation academic grievance covers those problems related to academic issues.
 Such issues are distinguished from academic ethics cases and disciplinary cases for which separate procedures exist.
-Included within academic grievance cases are faculty, program, departmental, College or School (including Graduate School) policies affecting individual student prerogatives;
+Included within academic grievance cases are faculty, program, departmental, College or School (including Graduate School) policies affecting individual student prerogatives; deviations from stated grading procedures (excluding individual grade challenges); unfair treatment and related issues.